Chinchilla (cloth)

 Chinchilla was a napped material made from fine wool.
 The surface has tufts very close together.

 Synchilla

 Chinchilla is a milestone fabric in the evolution of fleece.
-Synchilla (Synthetic Chinchillla) was the first generation fleece.
-In 1985, Synchilla was used in product seminal Snap-T pullover from Patagonia, Inc., which was popular in ski trips across the Northeast.
+"Synchilla" (Synthetic Chinchilla) was the first generation fleece.
+In 1985, Synchilla was used in product "seminal Snap-T pullover" from Patagonia, Inc., which was popular in ski trips across the Northeast.

 Texture

 Chinchilla is an imitated material of Chinchilla hairs, the fabric pile is curled up in tufts.

 Use

 Chinchilla is thick, heavy material preferred for overcoats.